ucshadow/API/README.md

 Hosted on [Heroku](https://d2-api.herokuapp.com/) free tier.

+Since Heroku free tier puts the process to sleep if idle, please allow up to 90 seconds for the server to boot and download necessary data.
+I've tried to negate the impact on OpenDota API by downloading all the necessary data on server boot-up (there are around 200 queries and 3 a second is the recommended amount by OpenDota guidelines).

 **Description:**

 The purpose of this App is to predict the chances for a team to win over the other